-With self-driving cars finally making the transition from science fiction into modern-day reality, they present all sorts of practical and ethical conundrums that must be taken into consideration.
+With self-driving cars finally transitioning from science fiction into modern-day reality, they present all sorts of practical and ethical conundrums that must be considered.
 One of the most pressing matters at hand (and one of the more contentious) is whether or not you can (or should) get a DUI while in a self-driving car.

 After all, if the person who is under the influence of alcohol is (technically) not operating the car, where does the law sit with this?
 Is it a grey area, or is there a clear distinction in the law that prohibits this action?
 Let’s find out.

 Table of Contents

 How does the Law define a DUI?

 DUI is an acronym that stands for “driving under the influence.”
 It is illegal in any state in the US for a driver to operate a vehicle when under the influence of alcohol or other substances, including prescription medications and recreational drugs.
 To put it another way, driving a car while under the influence of mind-altering substances is strictly prohibited.

 However, you are allowed low levels of alcohol within your system while operating a vehicle.
 Federal law states that this limit is a blood alcohol content (BAC) of 0.08%.
 Although, there are also varying state laws to take into account, as well as differing levels of BAC tolerance depending on the driver’s age.